sebastian-quintero/expense-tracker/README.md

 Now you can make all the same requests that were described in the previous section.
-Make sure that there is a database server running in the same container where the server is being initialized.
+Make sure that there is a database server running in the same container where the server is being initialized and that the proper table has been created.